-Even if you never plan on owning a firearm, training is a must for you and everyone in your family – even your kids.
-In a situation where you and your family are working to survive through some catastrophic event, you should absolutely know how to pick up that .22 you found in some abandoned shed because you might be able to shoot your next meal with it.
+Even if you never plan on owning a firearm, training is a necessity for you and everyone in your family – even your kids.
+In a situation where you and your family are working to survive some catastrophic event, you should absolutely know how to pick up that .22 you found in some abandoned shed because you might be able to shoot your next meal with it.

 Lastly, make your storage plan and get it in place before making your first purchase.
 Do more than the bare minimum of what your local laws require and all of what your safety classes recommend.

 1. The .22 Rifle

 This average little rifle will be the cornerstone firearm of your battery.
 It’s a great little gun for several reasons, mainly because it’s light and cheap to operate.
 If a cataclysmic event occurs and the need arises to leave my house on foot, this is the rifle I will grab on my way out the door.

 It’s not just the rifle itself that’s light, either.
 Ammunition is small and light, as well.
 You could easily carry 50 rounds in your bugout bag, which will take up less room than a bar of soap.
 It’s inexpensive, too – I like to pick up a brick of 500 for around $45.
 While .22 ammo is not great for reloading, the price, availability, and weight make it easy to load up your prepper storage with an ample supply.